1792 United States presidential election in Maryland

-The 1792 United States presidential election in Maryland took place on an unknown date in 1792, as part of the 1792 presidential election.
+A presidential election was held in Maryland on an unknown date in 1792, as part of the 1792 presidential election.
 Voters chose eight representatives, or electors, to the Electoral College, who voted for president and vice president.

 Early elections were quite different from modern ones.
 Voters voted for individual electors, who were pledged to vote for certain candidates.
 Often, which candidate an elector intended to support was unclear.
-Prior to the ratification of the 12th amendment, each elector did not distinguish between a vote cast for president and vice president, and simply cast two votes.
+Prior to the ratification of the 12th amendment, each elector did not distinguish between a vote cast for president and vice president and simply cast two votes.

 Very little is known about this election.
 In his book, Presidential Elections in Maryland, former Maryland Secretary of State John T. Willis writes that voters used the general ticket method and that all of the 898 votes cast were for Washington electors.